A Guide to Cat Spine Injuries, Trauma, and Diseases

 Cat Bony Spine

-Have you ever felt your cat’s back and noticed that you could feel her spine?
-While being able to feel some of her spine is normal, and can even be an indication as to whether your cat is overweight or underweight, there are spinal disorders that can cause your kitty’s spine to feel strange.
+Have you ever felt your cat’s spine and noticed that it’s quite prominent?
+While being able to feel some of her spine is normal, and can even indicate whether your cat is overweight or underweight, spinal disorders can cause your kitty’s spine to feel strange.

-spondylosis deformans (the scientific term for cat bony spine) could be one reason why your feline friend’s spine seems to be protruding more than usual.
+Spondylosis deformans (the scientific term for cat bony spine), is one of many cat back problems and could be one reason why your feline friend’s spine seems to be protruding more than usual.

-Spondylosis deformans is a condition that affects the vertebral bones of the spine and is identified by bony spurs or osteophytes along the edges of the bones.
+Spondylosis deformans is a condition that affects the spine's vertebral bones and is identified by bony spurs or osteophytes along the edges of the bones.
 In some cases, these bony spurs can become large enough to seemingly form a bridge between vertebral bones, which is why you may be able to feel more pronounced areas on your cat’s spine.

 This condition often develops in cats as a result of ageing, and is common in cats 10 years of age and older.
 There’s no specific breed of cat where this condition is more common, and typically felines with spondylosis deformans are free of symptoms.